dafnifacility/cli/docs/dafni_cli.md

   - **--search**: Option to apply a text search to the available datasets.
   - **--start-date**:  Filter to only show the datasets with a date range since a given date with format DD/MM/YYYY.
   - **--end-date**: Filter to only show the datasets with a date range before a given date with format DD/MM/YYYY.
+  - **--json/--pretty**: If `--json` option chosen, the raw json of the returned datasets after the filters are applied is returned.
+    If `--pretty` option chosen, the datsets are printed in the format of the examples below.
+    Default: `--pretty`.

   Example output:
   <pre>
   Title: Example Dataset